jasonsum/2022-msia423-Summer-Jason-project/README.md

 Machine learning modeling is used as a mechanism for both highlighting key contributors of health statuses and estimating population health risk.
 More specifically, machine learning models leverage 2018 and 2019 [PLACES](https://chronicdata.cdc.gov/500-Cities-Places/PLACES-Local-Data-for-Better-Health-Census-Tract-D/cwsq-ngmh) data to predict population proportions with poor/fair health by understanding the relationship among 29 health measures, population sizes, and geographical areas.

 The selected model is served to users through an open web application, wherein users can select various health outcomes, population sizes, and geographical areas to receive a predicted population proportion with poor/fair health.
-More importantly, the application seeks to accomplish the two key tasks - highlight the impacts in predicted population proportions based on changing user inputs and provide a proactive tool for users to identify populations that may be at-risk based on trending figures.
+More importantly, the application seeks to accomplish the two key tasks - highlight the impact to predicted population proportions based on changing user inputs and provide a proactive tool for users to identify populations that may be at-risk based on trending figures.

 ## Success Criteria